 "cat /tmp/media-folder-size.tmp".execute()

 For this particular case, the large size of the file can be an issue.
-This file can be preprocessed in groovy before getting delivered.
-For example, all non-relevant stuff (such as file flags, a user id and group id) can be removed.
+This file can be preprocessed in Groovy before being delivered.
+For example, all non-relevant stuff, such as file flags, a user ID, and a group ID, can be removed.